 Overall, my secondment at the Yorkshire Games Festival helped gain perspective about all the different communication elements critical in engaging people from diverse backgrounds and ages.
 Moreover, I figured out these festivals are necessary not only for the audience to learn about new developments but also for the people who are presenting it, especially for the scientist.
 This is because scientists usually do not have direct access to see people reactions to their work, which I saw can be very motivating.
 For example, seeing a kid amazed and fascinated after figuring out how sound travels through matter was an incredible experience for me since it also reminded me how I was amazed and still feeling thrilled when I learn more about science.
 I call this secondment a success.

-As someone who considers himself a scientist first, and an artist second, I came to the Visual Science of Art Conference (VSAC) 2019 with keen interest.
-The meeting aims to enhance our scientific understanding of how visual artists depict the world, and to further communication between fields that, while traditionally divided within academia, share a passion for seeing.
 This year we were gathered in Leuven, Belgium, a city that could well have the perfect balance of culture and functionality.
 And the opening reception was held at the Stadhuis, an absolutely gorgeous example of 15th-century gothic architecture.
 Our group was welcomed in this grand hall by no less than the mayor of Leuven, Mohamed Ridouani, whose presence signified how this alliance of art and science has strengthened both communities.

 Stadhuis van Leuven